 Figure 9.
-It is important to provide safe, off-road travel for equestrians

-Improving connectivity of the network can lead to a reduction in the need to travel upon roads, thus providing a safer journey for users.
+It is important to provide safe, off-road travel for equestrians reduction in the need to travel upon roads, thus providing a safer journey for users.
 We shall examine routes which rely on highways to link footpaths or bridleways, and work with colleagues and landowners to improve safety and accessibility where possible.
 Mapping analysis of the density of the rights of way network, as made available by Natural England20, can be used to assist